 Dr. Nona Schulte-Römer

-- Science and technology studies in environmental and urban contexts.
+- Science and technology studies (STS) on environmental and innovation issues.

 - Workshop 'Can you feel the energy.
 The 'Sensory Governance of energy technologies and systems'.
 March 2017, UFZ Energy Days.
 Workshop documentation

 - Workshop 'Sustainable Chemistry meets environmental research' December 2017.

 - "Innovative city lights" (dissertation project): Completed with the thesis "Innovating in Public.
 The introduction of LED lighting in Berlin and Lyon", Technical University Berlin.